 Spices – To flavour these patties we use a combination of cumin, curry powder, and turmeric.
 We only use about a 1/4 teaspoon of these spices as a little bit goes a long way.
 But if you are making these for adults, you can be a bit more liberal with the spice quantities.

 Nutritional Yeast – Nutritional yeast is a great source of protein and B12!
 It also adds a yummy cheese like flavour to the patties, which is great if you want to make these patties vegan.

 How to Make This Recipe

 Step 1: Pierce sweet potato with a fork, wrap with a damp paper towel, and microwave on high for 8-9 minutes.
 Carefully cut the sweet potato in half and scoop out the flesh and set it aside.

 Step 2: Drain and add half a cup of chickpeas to the food processor.
 Pulse until it breaks down to a coarse texture.
+Add the sweet potato flesh and pulse to combine.
 Add in curry powder, cumin powder, turmeric powder, flax egg, chickpea flour, nutritional yeast.

 Step 3: Pulse until blended.
 Let the mixture set in the fridge for about 30 minutes.

 Step 4: Shape the mixture into patties and transfer to a baking tray and brush with olive oil.